redstone-finance/redstone-docs/docs/get-started/models/redstone-push.md

 - The prices don't need to be updated too frequently

 :::info
-RedStone Push has a significant advantage over traditional push Oracles.
-Our modular design gives you a decisive voice on when and how the price is updated (with other Oracles you have to accept dictated parameters).
+RedStone Push has a significant advantage over traditional push oracles.
+Our modular design gives you a decisive voice on when and how the price is updated (with other oracles you have to accept dictated parameters).
 :::

 ## How RedStone Push works